Job Title: Case Manager Department: Clinical Reports To: Clinical Director Supervises: Not Applicable Salary: Unclassified

 Technological competency, especially with Microsoft products and web based interaction, is necessary.

-At least a Bachelors Degree in Social Work, Psychology or an allied field is strongly preferred.
+A Bachelor Degree in Social Work, Psychology or an allied field is strongly preferred.

 A familiarity with the communities and non-profit organizations within JOURNEYS service area is strongly preferred.

 DIRECT CLIENT SERVICES | 85%

 Serve as the entry point for clients at the HOPE Center by ensuring that all clients complete an intake assessment upon their first visit.

 Conduct individual and group sessions with clients, and provide referrals to other services including vocational, housing, and mental health services.

 Coordinate and participate in the case review process.